zdegeorge/documentation/oh-my-zsh/Download Videos From YouTube and the Internet.md

 If you have `oh-my-zsh` installed you can create global aliases, in which case you can create global aliases to your other config files like:`alias -g config_name='path/to/config_name` and then you can use `config_name` in the terminal or console anywhere you would like to reference that config file, such as with the option `--config-location config_name`.

-See a full list of options in the [github repository](https://github.com/ytdl-org/youtube-dl) readme file.
+See a full list of options in the [youtube-dl github repository](https://github.com/ytdl-org/youtube-dl) readme file.

 ## Oh-my-zsh Function